-The Profiles in Land and Management Series TOMKAT RANCH BANCH managers who are achieving economic and ecological benefits on working lands.
+The Profiles in Land and Management Series features the work of innovative ranchers and land managers who are achieving economic and ecological benefits on working lands.

 This project is supported by TomKat Ranch, the McKnight Foundation, the Globetrotter Foundation, and Armonia LLC, and by the hardworking agencies, land managers, and ranchers that generously shared their stories and time.